EXEIN secures €2M for world-first firmware cybersecurity solution

 EXEIN’s pioneering solution includes an auto-reverse and compiling system, continuous firmware checking and dynamic threat intelligence through the network appliance directly on the device.

-The Series A funding from United Ventures will ensure further research and development into the EXEIN solution which includes the task of rewriting mathematical theories.
+The funding from United Ventures will ensure further research and development into the EXEIN solution which includes the task of rewriting mathematical theories.

 Massimiliano Magrini, Co-Founder of United Ventures, remarked, “Critical to the success of any start-up is the people at the helm and with EXEIN, we are investing in a very talented entrepreneur with proven track record.
 A regular attendee of NATO workshops and nominated for the MIT Italy ‘Innovators Under 35 Award’, Gianni has proven excellence in combining entrepreneurial and technical capability.
 We are incredibly excited to be investing in his company with the mission of protecting the privacy and security of millions around the world ”.

-UV2’s investment in EXEIN is also supported by the European Investment Fund through InnovFin Equity, with financial support from the European Union in the context of the Horizon 2020 financial instruments and the European Fund for Strategic Investments (“EFSI”) established as part of the investment plan for Europe.
-The aim of EFSI is to support the financing and implementation of productive investments in the European Union and to ensure greater access to finance.
+UV2’s investment in Exein is also supported by the European Investment Fund through InnovFin Equity, with financial backing from the European Union under the financial instruments of Horizon 2020 and the European Fund for Strategic Investments (“EFSI”) established under the Investment Plan for Europe.
+The purpose of EFSI is to support the financing and implementation of productive investments in the European Union and ensure greater access to finance.